 IS OBSTRUCTIVE SLEEP APNEA TREATABLE?

 Yes.
 It is very treatable, often with a combination of things, including lifestyle changes, oral appliance therapy, breathing assistance devices such as continuous positive airflow pressure (CPAP), upper airway stimulation therapies and surgery.
-Click to read more about treatment options.
 Often, people with obstructive sleep apnea suffer from underlying medical conditions, so once those are treated, some OSA symptoms subside.

 HOW DO I KNOW IF IT’S OBSTRUCTIVE SLEEP APNEA?

 Only a doctor or sleep specialist can confirm if you or a loved one is suffering from OSA.
-At Simple Sleep Services, we can evaluate you and send you home with a simple at-home sleep test that measures airflow, heart rate and oxygen saturation.
+At Sanilac Smiles Dental Care, we can evaluate you and connect you with a sleep physician to complete testing.
+We can also work with your physician to provide you with an oral appliance that can treat sleep apnea and snoring.

 If you or your loved one experience more than one or two of the symptoms below, you should seek help to either diagnose or rule out OSA.